Trooper Trainee Testing

-- B. Body art is not permitted on the neck, face, head or any area of the chest visible in any authorized uniform or attire.
+- Exposed body art or intentional mutilations are not permitted on the neck, face, head, hand, visible area of arms, or any area of the chest visible in any authorized uniform or attire other than the exceptions contained herein.

-- C. Body art on exposed legs is only permitted when authorized in a training environment.
+- Body art on exposed legs is only permitted when authorized in a training environment.

-- D. No body art shall be created or exposed on a member’s hands with the exception of a single wedding band style tattoo of no more than 1 inch in width displayed on a single finger.
-No other body art may be visible on the hands.
+- No body art shall be created or exposed on a member’s hands with the exception of a single wedding band style tattoo of no more than 1 inch in width displayed on a single finger or any hand tattoos existing prior to December 1, 2019.
+No other body art may be visible or added to or upon the hands.

-- E. Conforming body art shall not display any language or symbols that are profane, vulgar, offensive, anti-government, discriminatory, racist or pornographic in nature.
-The final decision on whether a piece of body art violates this section shall lie with the Chief or his designee.
+- The final decision on whether a piece of body art violates this section shall lie with the Chief or his designee.